rnw-community/rnw-community/packages/shared/readme.md

 ### `isNotEmptyArray`

-Check if variable is NOT an empty string.
+Check if variable is NOT an empty array.

 #### Example